 The course is designed to raise the student's awareness of the forensics field through instruction, lab work, guest speakers, and field trips.
 Students will learn about crime scene analysis and the science behind a criminal investigation.
-They will be equipped with skills such as processing a crime scene; collecting and analyzing fingerprints, firearm, hair and fiber, DNA, bloodstain, drug, and document evidence; generating impressions through molding and casting; logical thinking, deductive reasoning, and scientific processing.
-Students will use these skills to critique current crimes and solve simulated crimes on computer and in the laboratory environment.
+They will be equipped with skills such as processing a crime scene; collecting and analyzing fingerprints, firearm, hair and fiber, DNA,

-Living Environment Credit Length Prerequisites 1 Full Year

-This Regents level course enables biology students to develop an understanding of the basic concepts of biological science while they learn the principles of scientific inquiry.
-Laboratory experience is a required component.
-At the conclusion of this course students take the New York State Regents exam in Living Environment.

-Living Environment Credit Weight Length Prerequisites

-Honors 1.5 1.1 Full Year Teacher

-Recommendation

-This course enhances the Regents Living Environment curriculum.
-In this program, students will be engaged in additional curriculum work preparing them for the SAT II - Biology test in the Spring.
-Students will also complete a research project in an area of Biological studies.
-Successful completion of the course enables the student to earn honors status in the Living Environment course.

-Nutrition Credit Length Prerequisites

-.5 Half year 2 years of Science

-preparation skills.
-Lab expe riences will include a variety nutrition, fitness, safety, consumer bu y of techniques including various labs and apply these principles to their da and several field trips.
-This course

-Physics Credit Length Prerequisites

-1 Full Year Integrated

-Algebra

-This course follows the Regents Physics syllabus and laboratory experience is a required component.
-The course quantitatively treats mechanics, electricity, wave motion and atomic physics.
-At the conclusion of this exam, students take the New York State Regent exam in Physics.
+Living Environment Credit 1 ngth 111 Year Prerequisites of scientific inquiry.
+Laboratory ex perience is a required asic concepts of biological science component.
+At the conclusion of this Living Environment Honors Credit W 1.5 1.7 Veight 1 Length Full Year Prerequisites Teacher Recommendation curriculum work preparing the m for the SAT II - E Biology test in the Spring.
+Students v dents will be engaged in additional will also complete a research project in an earn honors status in the Living Nutrition Credit Le ngth Prerequisites .5 Ha lf year 2 years of Science ences will include a variety of tec hniques including varie umer buying skills, food storage and food ous labs and several field trips.
+This course their daily lives.
+Physics Credit 1 ngth 111 Year Prerequisites Integrated Algebra e e • 1 1 ed component.
+The course quantitatively s exam, students take the New York State

-Physics Credi t Weight Length Prerequisites Honors 1.5 1.1 Full Year Teacher Recommendation
+Physics Credi Weight Length Prerequisites Honors 1.5 1.1 Full Year Teacher